MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 title: Common errors creating and assigning flow approvals
-description: Common Power Automate approval errors and potential resolutions. ms.reviewer: hamenon, mansong ms.date: 08/05/2024 ms.custom: sap:Approvals\Approval action failing
+description: Common Power Automate approval errors and potential resolutions. ms.reviewer: hamenon, mansong ms.date: 08/07/2024 ms.custom: sap:Approvals\Approval action failing
 ---
 # Common errors creating and assigning flow approvals

 This article introduces the common Power Automate approval errors and potential resolutions.
+For more information about the approvals capability in Power Automate, see [Get started with approvals](/power-automate/get-started-approvals) and [the Approvals connector in Power Platform](/connectors/approvals/).

 _Applies to:_ &nbsp; Power Automate
 _Original KB number:_ &nbsp; 4513675